monicahq/docker/README.md

 Make sure to pass in values for `APP_KEY` variable before you run this setup.

 Set `APP_KEY` to a random 32-character string.
-For example, if you have the `pwgen` utility installed, you could copy and paste the output of `pwgen -s 32 1`.
+You can for instance copy and paste the output of `echo -n 'base64:'; openssl rand -base64 32`.

 1. Create a `docker-compose.yml` file